 2. Best “0% Balance Transfer” Offer

 Generally speaking, balance transfer offers are only extended to individuals with good to excellent credit.
 These types of credit cards are awesome for helping you pay off debt because they allow you to move a balance from a higher interest card to a lower or 0% interest card.
-This way you can pay off the balance without paying extra in interest during the special time period of the offer (about 6 to 18 months or so) before an interest rate kicks in.
+This way, you can pay off the balance without paying extra in interest during the promotional period.

-However, transfer fees do apply in most instances of a balance transfer offer.
-While transfer fees used to be capped, they no longer have a maximum and instead are typically charged as a small percentage (usually 3%) of the balance being transferred.
-Just be sure to read the small print to know what the offer entails, including the no interest time period and the transfer fee.
+However, be aware that most cards charge balance transfer fees, which are typically charged as a small percentage (usually 3% to 5%) of the balance being transferred.
+Just be sure to read the small print to know what the offer entails, including the interest-free time period and the transfer fee.
 A card like this one offers a superb introductory period, while keeping fees to a minimum:

 3. Best “0% Intro APR” Offer